Norman Silverman, PE

 BS, Aeronautical Engineering,

 Professional Engineer: NY, NJ, CT, PA, DE, MD

 Institute of Transportation Engineers

 American Society of Civil Engineers

-While at TMD, Norm has managed and contributed to a number of service design and scheduling projects, including Denver’s BRT service development project and bus service analysis in response to the opening of a new commuter rail line; a network service design effort in New Orleans; a rail service reliability and scheduling project in San Francisco; and the development of a business case and specification for the procurement of a modern enterprise scheduling system for the Bay Area Rapid Transit System.
-Currently, he serves as Senior Advisor on two major Comprehensive Operating Analysis projects in St. Louis and Nashville, and as Project Manager on an ongoing effort to analyze the opportunities and constraints for regional transit consolidation in northern New Mexico.
+While at TMD, Norm has managed and contributed to a number of service design and scheduling projects, including Denver’s BRT service development project, a bus service analysis in response to the opening of a new commuter rail line and a suburban bus re-design to support a pending BRT effort; a network service design effort in New Orleans; a rail service reliability and scheduling project in San Francisco; and the development of a business case and specification for the procurement of a modern enterprise scheduling system for the Bay Area Rapid Transit System.
+Currently, he serves as Senior Advisor on three major Comprehensive Operating Analysis projects in St. Louis, Nashville, and Seattle.